03 Surviving Filgore Valley

 “Right,” agreed Josah.
 “It’s come this far, so there’s no turning back.
-Female Dragoons rule, so this has to be a girl.
-I’m calling her ‘Ena’ after the first ship Captain Munro let me bring into the Rona harbor.”
+This Dragoon is a female.
+There’s no doubt she ruled her clan.
+I’m calling her ‘Ena’ after the first ship I navigated to Rona.”

-Rona Island was home for the Evermores.
-Conall laughed.”That’s the ship you ran into the peer!
+Rona Island was home to the Evermores.
+Conall laughed.
+“That’s the ship you ran into the pier!
 Father sold it to the McKanzels soon afterward.”

 “Hello, Ena,” Josah whispered to the cat who seemed to understand what was happening.
 “We’ll ignore Conall for now.”

 Caleb walked towards the Dragoon but moved away when it started yowling.
-The cat sniffed the air as if trying to remember the different scents of his human companions.
+The cat sniffed the air as if trying to remember the different scent of his human companions.

 The Evermore brothers chuckled.
 Josah added, “Make sure you give your trousers an extra soaking.”

-Ena looked at Josah who motioned the cat to enter the water.
-When it refused, he started splashing water towards the animal.
-Ena pounded the ground, feinting an attack.
-Then the cat backed away into the safety of the nearest tree.
+Ena looked at Josah, who motioned the cat to enter the stream.
+When it refused, he started splashing water towards the cat.
+Pounding the ground, the Dragoon feinted an attack before returning to the safety of a tree.

-Graybard stripped down to his waist.
+Stripping down to his waist, Graybard waded into the stream.
 His back had random red marks where Ena’s nails pierced his tunic.
 Conall shouted to Graybard, “You really do need to get chainmail that covers your back.”

 “Ah,” exhaled Graybard as he sank into the water.
 “Nothing like cold water to revive your sore body and spirit.”

-Conall laid back in the water and let the current take him downstream about a meter.
-He stood up and waddled to the shore.
+Taking his cue from the soldier, Conall laid back in the water.
+He allowed the current to take him downstream about a meter.
+When it felt like he may have drifted too far, Conall stood up and waddled to the shore.
 “Before Caleb says it, we need to find some food.”

-Conall walked back to where he laid his garments.
-He grabbed his white linen shirt, tunic, and trousers in one motion, then walked to the water.
+He walked back to where his garments laid.
+Grabbing his linen shirt, tunic, and trousers in one motion, he walked to the river.
 Soaking his garments in the stream, one at a time, he rung out the excess water.
-Then he laid his clothes on top of a bush exposed to the full sun.
+Then he laid his clothes on top of a bush, exposing it to the full sun.

 In one swift move, Graybard stabbed a large fish.
-He flung the fish towards the boys.
-But before he can tell someone to grab the fish, Ena pounced on it and trotted back to the tree.
+He flung the fish to the shore, toward the boys.
+But before he could tell someone to grab it, Ena pounced on the fish and trotted back to the tree.

-“Let’s catch a few more fish as we’ll need to eat again at the end of the day,” said Graybard to Caleb.
+“Let’s catch a few more fish as we’ll need to eat again at the end of the day,” suggested Graybard.
 “Doesn’t sound like there will be food in the Plains of Vandeer.”

 The two moved along the shore, stabbing and throwing their catch towards the land.
 It was all Josah could do to keep Ena from stealing the fish.
 Graybard and Caleb stopped when Conall shouted they had enough.

-Josah gathered large rocks and laid them in a circle.
-Graybard walked around, collecting everything that would burn.
+Josah gathered large rocks and laid them in a circle for a campfire.
+He scooped up limbs and branches Graybard found, as he walked around the trees.
 “I hope this doesn’t become what I do from now on,” Graybard grumbled.
-He dropped his load of bare branches between the large rocks.

 While the others ate, Josah laid the second woven branches on top of the rocks.
 He cooked the last batch of fish to perfection.
 When Josah sat down to eat, he found the fish was tasty but lacked salt and spices.